 Document feeders can be a mixed blessing.
 On the one hand scanning pages one at a time can be time consuming.
 On the other hand the flimsy doc feeders installed on many all in one’s can’t handle anything besides documents in pristine condition.
 Making it single pass masks the feebleness of the document feeder some.
 But none of the all in ones mentioned have document feeders so the point is moot.

 If you do a lot of scanning, I highly recommend local print shops.
 The charge for scanning is much lower and some I’ve seen don’t charge at all for scans.

 The Canon Pixma G3260 takes 100 sheets of paper in the rear.
 While the Epson also takes 100 sheets the Brother will accept 150 sheets of paper.
 Both the Canon and Epson printers are slow, though they aren’t made to be fast.

 The other two models in this series are the G1220 and G2260.
 The single function G1220 is a printer only.
 No copy or scan.
 The G2260 is the same as the G3260 minus WiFi.
 It has copy, print, and scan but only from a USB cable.
-These are Canon’s lowest priced megatank printers.
+These are Canon’s lowest priced line of megatank printers.

 I tested the speed by printing pictures of cats and dogs.
 My test pages had less coverage than ISO/IEC 19798 and 24711 color test pages.
 But served their purpose.